Copyright © 2010-2020 Linux Foundation

 For cases where the dependency is not available, you must use

-command to add an
+the devtool add command to add an

 additional recipe that satisfies the dependency.